Punitive Damages Eliminated for Engineering Contractor

 After Judge David Cunningham issued a tentative ruling denying the motion, HPY showed that there was no evidence of conscious disregard of any hazards, even after the deposition of the defendant, a fact omitted from plaintiff’s motion.
 Plaintiff’s counsel argued that they included conscious disregard evidence in their discovery responses.
 However, HPY’s motion concisely stated that there was no such evidence and led the court to easily identify the facts that supported the defendant’s position.
 The court reversed the tentative ruling and granted the motion.

-The motion was argued by Ed Ulloa and written by Cindy Truong and Michael Giaquinto.
+The motion was argued by Ed Ulloa and written by Michael Giaquinto.